 The DPFP office building and land are recorded at acquisition value.
-Purchased capital assets which include building improvements and information technology hardware, are recorded at historical cost.
+Purchased capital assets, which include building improvements and information technology hardware, are recorded at historical cost.
 Depreciation is charged over the estimated useful lives of the assets using a straight-line method.
-Depreciation expense of \$241 thousand and \$241 thousand, respectively, is included in professional and administrative expenses in the accompanying financial statements for the years ended December 31, 2021 and 2020.
+Depreciation expense of \$241 thousand for both 2022 and 2021 is included in professional and administrative expenses in the accompanying financial statements for the years ended December 31, 2022 and 2021.
 All capital assets belong to DPFP.
 Maintenance and repairs are charged to expense as incurred.